doomedramen/autopwn/src/tests/e2e/README.md

 1. **Tests fail with "No session cookie found"**
    - Ensure proper authentication in `beforeAll` hooks
-   - Check that auth headers are correctly set for API requests
+   - Check that session files are being created in `test-results/`
+   - Verify session validation logic

 2. **Tests timeout waiting for elements**
    - Increase timeout values for slow operations